michaelbrawn/homebridge-deebot-wiki/Beta-Version.md

 ## HOOBS UI

-⚠️ Make sure you have already used the HOOBS UI to install the plugin.
+⚠️ These steps apply to HOOBS v3 (not v4).
+Make sure you have already used the HOOBS UI to install the plugin.

 1. Stop the HOOBS service